|

 Stovetop Method:

-1. Cook aromatics: In a large pot over medium heat, sauté the onion and garlic, in a bit of vegetable broth.
+1. Cook aromatics: In a large pot over medium heat, sauté the onion and garlic in a bit of vegetable broth.
 Let them cook until softened and aromatic.

-2. Add Potatoes: Toss in your chopped potatoes stirring them in the sautéed mixture.
+2. Add Potatoes: Toss in your chopped potatoes, stirring them in the sautéed mixture.

 4. Simmering: Bring the mixture to a boil, then reduce the heat to a gentle simmer.
-Cover the pot with the lid and let it cook until the potatoes are fork-tender.
+Cover the pot with the lid and cook until the potatoes are fork-tender.
 This might take around 15-20 minutes, depending on the size of your potato chunks.

 6. Blending or Mashing (Optional): If you like a creamier texture, you can use a potato masher or immersion blender to break down some of the potatoes, giving the soup a thicker consistency.